 From 2004 to 2007, Orbach was the U.S. State Department’s Deputy Regional Coordinator for the Middle East Partnership Initiative, where he earned Superior Achievement and Meritorious Achievement awards for designing democratic reform programs in the Middle East and North Africa.
 In particular, the Superior Achievement award was earned for designing the Leaders for Democracy Fellowships which annually provides promising, young MENA leaders with academic training, mentoring, and experiential learning opportunities.

-A speaker of Arabic and Hebrew, Orbach has lived in Jerusalem, Amman, and Cairo, and has traveled extensively throughout the Middle East, North Africa, and Asia.
-Orbach previously taught special education social studies in Washington D.C. and volunteered with AmeriCorps in Colorado and Texas.
-He is a proud Pittsburgh native and lives in Washington DC with his wife and two children.
-He can be reached at BenjaminO@creativelearning.org.
+Orbach has a Masters degree in Middle East Studies and International Economics from the Johns Hopkins University (SAIS) and a BA in History from the University of Michigan.
+A speaker of Arabic and Hebrew, he has lived in Jerusalem, Amman, and Cairo, and traveled extensively throughout the Africa, Asia, the Middle East, and the United States.
+He was a term member at the Council on Foreign Relations from 2011-2016.
+He previously taught special education social studies in Washington D.C. and served with AmeriCorps in Colorado and Texas.
+Orbach lives in the Bay Area with his wife and two children.
+He can be reached at Benjamino at ascendantathlete dot com.